Northwest Alliances

 Dr. Eve Klopf is a tenure track Associate Professor of Electrical & Computer Engineering in the Electrical and Computer Engineering Department of the Webb School of Engineering at High Point University.
 Research interests include: computational electromagnetics, microwave engineering and engineering education.
 Membership/leadership: IEEE, IEEE WIE and ASEE.

-A photo of Dr. Nicole J. Moore
+Dr. Nicole J. Moore headshot

 Dr. Nicole J. Moore